Ai0796/CNIT372-Group-Project/README.md

 # CNIT372-Group-Project
 Contains SQL files for the solution of the group project questions

-This repository is seperated into 4 files to aid with the construction on the Youtube Database
+This repository is seperated into 2 files to aid with the construction on the Youtube Database
-- init.sql
-- convert.py
-- import.sql
+- parse.py
-- questions.sql
+- run.sql

-## init.sql
+## parse.py
-init.sql is the first sql file that should be run, this file initializes all the tables used by the following files.
+This automatically converts the folder "Takeout" into a SQL file that initializes all the tables and constraints and adds all the data

-## convert.py
-Because the exported YouTube data is in the formats JSON and HTML which aren't easily imported into a SQL based environment, there is a Python file that will parse the given data and generate files that can now be read into the database

-## import.sql
-This file takes the outputted files from the python script and inserts them into the database tables to allow for queries to be run on them

-## questions.sql
+## run.sql
 This file contains all the queries that answers the questions we had about the YouTube data in order to solve our driving question on how individual users patterns were affected by the 2020 COVID Pandemic